Everything you need to know about how to beat the Orbital Core, a challenging 4-player boss added as part of Wreckage on Dantooine in Game Update 7.8.

 Spore-Maddened Beasts from the Sporefall biome will also spawn.
 These are only there to distract you.
 Your top priority is to defeat the Sporogenic Probe in the middle of the platform.

-The tank or healer can knock one of them off, but it bugs out if you knock them both off since the fall doesn’t kill them.
+You can and should knock them off, though they can bug out and continue hitting you while invisible, similar to Revan’s Sabers in ToS.
 Once the Sporogenic Scout in the middle is dead and you’ve stacked up there, you can burn down the remaining beast.

 Purple Circles: Horrible Spores and Even More Horrible Spores